lucky-team/Backend-Part/README.md

 **GET:**

 ```
-/res/claim-files/:insuranceId/:claimId/:filename
+/res/claim-files/:claimId/:filename
 ```

 **DESCRIPTION**

 Download a file of a claim.
-Only owner or employee who covers this case have access to the file.
+Only owner or employee who covers this case is able to access to the file.

 **SUCCESS**